-You can’t find something easier and more delicious.
-The crab legs from the grocery store were pre-cooked, but frozen, so I let them thaw overnight in the fridge.
+You can’t find something easier and more delicious than Crab Legs on the Char-Broil Big Easy.
+The legs from the grocery store were pre-cooked, but frozen, so I let them thaw overnight in the fridge.
 Cook time on the Big Easy was almost nothing.
 In no time I was enjoying fabulous roasted crab legs.
 You can use this same approach with snow crab legs, but expect a much quicker cooking time.

 Crab Legs on the Char-Broil Big Easy

-- Crab legs and claws cooked (if frozen, thaw overnight in the fridge first).
+- 3 pounds crab legs and claws, cooked (if frozen, thaw overnight in the fridge first).
 I used Alaskan King Crab.
 You can use snow crab too, but you might want to shorten the cooking time.

 - Note: If your legs are too long to fit in the Big Easy basket, just take a sharp knife and split them.

 - Fire up your Big Easy.

 - Squeeze a little lemon juice into some olive oil and brush the legs and claws.

 - Place legs and claws in the Big Easy basket along with the remaining lemons (halved first).